Time to Complete a DUI or Criminal Trial or Plea:

 The time it takes to complete a criminal case depends on whether you plead guilty or fight the case.

 The second way to end a case is by pleading guilty.
-When you plead guilty you are not having a trail and you are admitting that you committed the crime they say you did.
+When you plead guilty, you are not having a trial, and you are admitting that you committed the crime you’re accused of.
 Although this might seem like the fastest way to close the case, it might not be.
-If you might be on the court’s supervision or probation for a period of time, (1-3 years).
-Therefore, the case is still causing you to have commitments to the court.
+You might be on the court’s supervision or probation for a period of time (1-3 years).
+Therefore, the case might still cause you to have commitments to the court.

 Trial or Plea, Which is Better:

-A trial and a plea both have benefits.
-Only a careful review of the charges, the evidence, and consideration of the client, judge and court will determine which route is best.
+A trial and a plea each have benefits.
+Only a careful review of the charges and evidence, and consideration of the client, judge, and court will determine which route is best.

 Consequences of a Plea:

 Pleading guilty does not necessary ensure a quick resolution.
-For example, on a DUI case a plea of guilty will require you to obtain an evaluation, obtaining treatment, and attend a Victim Impact Panel.
+For example, on a DUI case, a plea of guilty will require you to obtain an evaluation, obtain treatment, and attend a Victim Impact Panel.
 Furthermore, it may cause a revocation of your driver’s license that might take years to correct.
-Therefore, what seems like the fastest way might be the longest route.
+Therefore, what seems like the fastest way might actually be the longest route.
 Only a full review of your case can determine which method it best.